2010 Chevrolet Equinox car reviews

 Chevrolet Equinox gadgets

-Two standard GM features were included in our test vehicle: XM stereo and OnStar.
-XM is a subscription radio service with a hundred stations, with music you will not hear on centrally programmed, oligopoly-owned commercial radio.
-There are few ads, little DJ chatter, and an incredible variety of music.
-The system is programmed into the radio as just another band, like FM; the name of the channel (e.g. Bluegrass, Deep Tracks, the 1970s) is shown on the display so you know where you are, and you can use presets to return to your favorite XM stations (presets show a little of the station name, and can be mixed with AM and FM presets).
-If you're on the road a lot, this system is well worth the subscription.
+GM included XM stereo and OnStar.
+XM satellite radio works via subscription and has a hundred stations, with few ads, little DJ chatter, and a strong variety of music.
+The system is set up as just another band, like FM; the name of the channel (e.g. Bluegrass, Deep Tracks, the 1970s) is shown on the display, and you can use presets to return to your favorite XM stations.

-There is one big difference between XM and the AM/FM bands: with XM, turning the tuner knob moves you up and down through a list of named stations.
-On AM/FM, the display turns into a graphical representation of an old fashioned analog radio, so you can see where you are on the dial.
-In any case, the stereo sound in our test car was excellent, with the standard 1LT setup.
+With XM, turning the tuner knob moves you up and down through a list of named stations.
+On AM/FM, the display turns into a graphical representation of an old fashioned analog radio.
+The sound was excellent, with the standard 1LT setup.
 (Our test car had a single option, the vehicle interface package, for $495.
 It included leather-wrapped steering wheel with audio controls, remote starter, phone connectivity, and the USB port.)

 Pricing and conclusions